franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 Users of the Enterprise Professional version are now able to communicate internally in the work package Activity tab.
 To use this feature, a project admin has to enable internal comments.
 By default, these are only visible to the project admin role, but administrators can grant a new set of permissions to any number of roles.

-Users with these permissions then see an "Internal comment" checkbox when adding a new comment.
+All users with these permissions then see an "Internal comment" checkbox when adding a new comment.
 If they check this box, the comment will only be visible to other people with these permissions.
 The different background color indicates that a comment is internal.

 ![OpenProject work package with open Activity tab, a comment from a user and a not yet submitted comment with confidential content where the checkmark for Internal comment is activated.](openproject-16-0-internal-comment.png)

+> [!TIP]
+> To check who is able to see your internal comment, type '@' and you will see a list of all users that have the permission to see internal comments.
+If a user is not in that list, you will not be able to @mention them.

+> [!NOTE]
+> Starting with 16.0, **files uploaded in the Activity tab will not be included in the Files tab**.
+Even though internal comments are the technical trigger for this change, it applies to both regular and internal comments.

 ## Automatically generated work package subjects (Enterprise add-on)